wily-james/wani/README.md

 - Familiar UI and keybindings, but even more keyboard-centric.
 - Minimizes network requests for a more lag-free experience.

+## DISCLAIMER
+This is an unofficial WaniKani client.
+Use at your own risk.

 ## INSTALL

 TODO